Shoulder Ultrasound

 labrum is seen as a triangular echogenic structure, which is more echogenic than the

-adjacent anechoic cartilage (arrow).
+adjacent cartilage (arrow).

 Pathology